Connect with us

 Other working royals such as Princess Anne, Prince Edward, and Sophie, Countess of Wessex, only receive estate protection when they carry out official engagements.

-Meanwhile, the Queen's grandchildren, including Zara Tindall, , and Princess Eugenie, do not receive any government-funded protection at all, while lost his own right to protection when he stepped back from royal duties in November 2019.
+Meanwhile, the Queen's grandchildren, including Zara Tindall, Princess Beatrice, and , do not receive any government-funded protection at all, while lost his own right to protection when he stepped back from royal duties in November 2019.

 In past months, Harry has been tipped to return for a number of key occasions.